-

 Lending activities

-Subject to the provisions of the Luxembourg financial sector act dated 5 April 1993, as amended, EU-based financial institutions performing lending activities in Luxembourg shall not require a license, based on the EU rules of freedom to provide services, freedom of capital and freedom of movement, which will prevail over any country-specific license requirements in this respect, provided that such activities are covered by the authorizations that the relevant lenders received in their home countries.
+Subject to the provisions of the Luxembourg financial sector act dated 5 April 1993, as amended, EU-based financial institutions performing lending activities in Luxembourg shall not require a licence, based on the EU rules of freedom to provide services, freedom of capital and freedom of movement, which will prevail over any country-specific licence requirements in this respect, provided that such activities are covered by the authorizations that the relevant lenders received in their home countries.

 Taking security

-There is no requirement for a foreign entity to obtain a license/regulatory approval to take the benefit of security over assets located in Luxembourg, except for specific security interests such as pledges over a going concern/business universality (gages sur fonds de commerce) which can only be granted to specifically authorised credit institutions, notaries or breweries.
+There is no requirement for a foreign entity to obtain a licence/regulatory approval to take the benefit of security over assets located in Luxembourg, except for specific security interests such as pledges over a going concern/business universality (gages sur fonds de commerce) which can only be granted to specifically authorised credit institutions, notaries or breweries.

 Are there any laws or regulations limiting the amount of interest that can be charged by lenders?